Unstructured-IO/unstructured/docs/source/bricks.rst

 save in the ``.docx`` format.
 This staging brick uses a combination of the styling information in the document and the structure of the text to determine the type of a text element.
-The ``partition_docx`` can take a filename or file-like object as input, as show in the two examples below.
+The ``partition_docx`` can take a filename or file-like object as input, as shown in the two examples below.

 Examples: